kayc0des/Flutter_Tutorial/Lessonx02_introduction/REAME.md

 ## build
-The build folder contains the output generated when you build or run the flutter project .
+The build folder contains the output generated when you build or run the flutter project.
 All related files and folders will be found in here like apks

 ## iOS
 Similar to android folder, this folder contains iOS specific settings, resources and code